Skip to main content

 Environmental Exposures

 Numerous factors in the environment can influence the development of mental illnesses.
 The environment includes natural and built components, individual factors such as the microbiome, and social factors such as family interactions, peer relationships, and social determinants of health.
 Social determinants may include structural racism, housing instability, food insecurity, socioeconomic status, and others.
 These environmental factors, which vary within and across populations and settings, can affect biological systems important in regulating functions of the body and mental processes.
 We are making significant strides toward understanding how environmental factors affect brain development and shape behavior.
-For example, as part of the Adolescent Brain Cognitive Development Study (ABCD Study®) , which has enrolled over 10,000 children across the country, researchers are examining how biology and environment interact and relate to developmental outcomes, such as physical health and mental health.
+For example, as part of the Adolescent Brain Cognitive Development℠ Study (ABCD Study®) , which has enrolled nearly 12,000 children across the country, researchers are examining how biology and environment interact and relate to developmental outcomes, such as physical health and mental health.
 NIMH also continues to vigorously support efforts to study the biological and psychological impacts of trauma, mechanisms of prenatal risk, and numerous other environmental factors that may contribute to mental illnesses.
 In collaboration with the NIH Helping to End Addiction Long-term® (HEAL) Initiative , NIMH supports the HEALthy Brain and Child Development (HBCD) Study to understand the impact of prenatal and postnatal exposure to drugs and other adverse environmental conditions on brain development and risk of substance use, mental disorders, and other adverse outcomes.
 NIMH is also participating in the NIH Climate Change and Health Initiative , an urgent, cross-cutting effort to reduce health threats from climate change and build health resilience in individuals, communities, and nations around the world, especially among those at highest risk.

 Comorbidities

 Comorbidities—the co-occurrence of mental and/or other physical disorders, including substance use disorders—may affect both the development and clinical course of mental illnesses through their effects on basic biological processes.
 For example, some treatments for people with HIV may affect inflammation in the CNS, metabolism, and the microbiome—factors that also impact the development of mental illnesses.
 Examining the interactions between mental illnesses and co-occurring conditions will provide additional insight into the causes and facilitators of mental illnesses, as well as provide pathways to improve the provision of interventions and services to ultimately prevent and treat mental illness and comorbidities and achieve better outcomes for people with mental illnesses.
-NIMH works with other NIH institutes and centers to support research to address treatable medical comorbidities linked to premature mortality associated in people with serious mental illness.
-For example, through the NIH HEAL Initiative® , NIMH leads a portfolio of research help improve the provision of services for people with co-occurring opioid use disorder and mental disorders and/or suicide risk.
+NIMH works with other NIH institutes and centers to support research to address treatable medical comorbidities linked to premature mortality among people with serious mental illness.
+For example, through the NIH HEAL Initiative® , NIMH leads a portfolio of research to help improve the provision of services for people with co-occurring opioid use disorder and mental disorders and/or suicide risk.

 Translation